yWorks/yfiles-for-html-demos/demos/input/restricted-editing/README.md

 Moving Items

-Interactive editing is disabled except for moving items, i.e.m it is possible to move selected nodes, edges, or bends to new positions.
+Interactive editing is disabled except for moving items, i.e., it is possible to move selected nodes, edges, or bends to new positions.

 All